JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/AWS Home Lab/Readme.md

 <h2>Steps To Build AWS Home Lab</h2>

-1. Create an AWS account

-2. Secure The AWS Account with MFA Authentication
+1. Create an AWS account and Secure The AWS Account with MFA Authentication

-3. Configure a Billing Alarm system

-4. Create Non Root User to enhance the security
+2. Configure a Billing Alarm system and Create Non Root User to enhance the security

-5. Create a Virtual Private Cloud (VPC)
+3. Create a Virtual Private Cloud (VPC)

-6. Launch Elastic Compute Cloud Instance (EC2)
+4. Launch Elastic Compute Cloud Instance (EC2)

-7. Terminate the EC2 to Avoid Piling Up Bills
+5. Terminate the EC2 to Avoid Piling Up Bills